Open-ISP/isp-workbook-parser/README.md

 - `end_row`: the last row of table data
 - `column_range`: the column range of the table in alphabetical/Excel format, e.g. `"B:F"`

+### Adding table configuration files to this package

+Refer to the [contributing instructions](./CONTRIBUTING.md) for details on how to contribute table configuration (YAML) files to this repository and package.

 ## Examples

 ### Bulk export